albud187/Web_App_Safety_Zone/README.md

 2 - The web app will send an email, with the sender being the one specified at EMAIL_HOST_USER and recipient being the TARGET_EMAIL in your admin_codes.txt file

-3 - to log in as admin you navigate to /rest-auth/login/.
+3 - To log in as admin you navigate to /rest-auth/login/.
 If running on your computer it would be http://127.0.0.1:8000/rest-auth/login/.